2023 AFC Asian Cup Group D: Iraq vs Vietnam

 Iraq and Vietnam met each other for the second consecutive AFC Asian Cup.
 They had met in two competitive Asian Cup encounters in 2007 and 2019, both ended with Iraq's victories.
 Their most recent competitive meeting happened in the 2026 FIFA World Cup qualification, which also ended with Iraq claiming the win, although all of Iraq's wins since 2007 happened to be mostly hard-fought matches, all ended by just one-goal margin.

 Despite Iraq having rotated most of the squad and combined with the outcomes confirmed for both sides, the Iraqis were the ones to have the better start, but, despite Iraq being more dominant, they were frightened for a while with an own goal from Zaid Tahseen only to be ruled offside because of Khuất Văn Khang's slightly involved in the attack.
 At the 42nd minute, from a surprise set-piece effort, Bùi Hoàng Việt Anh sneaked in to struck Vietnam's first goal to the surprise of the Iraqis.
-However, Vietnam were reduced to ten men after Khuất Văn Khang appeared to have kicked the back of Merchas Doski at the sixth minute of extra time.
+However, Vietnam were reduced to ten men after Văn Khang appeared to have kicked the back of Merchas Doski at the sixth minute of extra time.
 Iraq capitalised from this advantage when the game restarted at the 47th minute when from a corner, Rebin Sulaka struck a header to equalise and sending raucous Iraqi fans to celebrate.
 Aymen Hussein further strengthened Iraq's lead when from yet another attack, Ali Jasim gave a clinical pass for Hussein to score from another header at the 73rd minute, and Hussein then had a chance to extend Iraq's lead from the penalty spot but saw his effort hit the post.
 Vietnam brought the scores level at the first minute of added time when Nguyễn Quang Hải proved quicker despite chased by Iraqi defenders, when from a string of combined headers by Nguyễn Văn Toàn and Nguyễn Thanh Bình, he sent the ball home to the left corner to bring the game to level.
 At the 11th minute of extra time, a foul by Võ Minh Trọng on Youssef Amyn resulted in a penalty, which this time Hussein converted to seal victory for Iraq.